Creating a landing page

 - A way to access the full-text of the content: It’s acceptable for the full text to be behind a login or paywall - this is fine as long as the landing page is accessible to everyone.
 A DOI can resolve to the HTML full-text of the content, and if this page includes the criteria above, a separate landing page is not necessary.
 It’s not good practice to link directly to a PDF however, as it will start downloading when the DOI is clicked.

-Here are some examples of landing pages for published content:
+Here are some examples of landing pages for published research outputs:

 Many Crossref journal DOIs resolve to an abstract.

 And a little more for preprints